sroehling/FutureBudget/Retirement Simulator/gettingStarted.md

 investment accounts' growth rates.
 * [Tags][tags] - Group related inputs so their values can be reviewed and changed together.

 The app also supports more advanced inputs, such as [assets][asset], [loans][loan], and [accounts][account] for savings or investments.
 For greater detail, multiple inputs can be used.
-For example, a home purchase could be represented by loan (mortgage), asset, and expense inputs.
+For example, a [home purchase][exampleHomeOwnership] could be represented by loan (mortgage), asset, and expense inputs.

 Along with different input types, there are numerous and flexible ways to configure these inputs.
-For example, if you expect to drive less after retirement, using a [variable amount][variableAmount], an expense for gasoline could be reduced after your expected retirement date.
+For example, if you expect to drive less after retirement, using a [variable amount][variableAmount], an expense for gasoline could be reduced after your [expected retirement date][exampleRetirementPlannedRetirementDate].

 Finally, after populating the FutureBudget with inputs, "what if" scenarios can be evaluated by changing inputs under a specific [scenario][scenario].
 For example, a scenario could be used to evaluate sending your kids away for college versus living at home and attending college online.